Supported by

 United Nations Environment Programme

 Antimicrobial agents are essential drugs to combat infections in humans and animals.
 In recent decades, the world has been confronted with the accelerated emergence of resistant bacteria, viruses and parasites due to the overuse and misuse of antimicrobial agents.
 Antimicrobial resistance (AMR) is currently posing an extraordinary threat not only to human and animal health, but also to the world ecosystem.
-A shared responsibility from the human, animal and plant sectors is required to minimize pressure for the selection of AMR factors under the One Health approach from regional, national to international levels.
-AMR is one of the three flagship topics selected for a collaboration by the "Tripartite", or the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO), and the World Organisation for Animal Health (WOAH, founded as OIE).
+A shared responsibility from the human, animal and plant sectors is required to minimise pressure for the selection of AMR factors under the One Health approach from regional, national to international levels.
+AMR is one of the three flagship topics selected for a collaboration by the "Tripartite", or the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO), and the World Organisation for Animal Health (WOAH).

 The World Organisation for Animal Health Regional Representation for Asia and the Pacific and Sub-Regional Representation for South East Asia have been organising activities on AMR and AMU (antimicrobial usage) since 2018 to support Members in the region in driving the agenda of AMR/AMU.